thllwg/tpotr/README.md

 ```

 ### Fitting a machine learning pipeline with mlr
-The TPOT-R package supports integration with the [Machine Learning in R](https://mlr.mlr-org.com/) package `mlr`.
+The tpotr package supports integration with the [Machine Learning in R](https://mlr.mlr-org.com/) package `mlr`.
 ```r
 library("mlr")
 train[5] <- as.factor(as.numeric(train[[5]]))